tundish/blathnaid/app/tale.rst

 ---

 As soon as Jack awoke, he would be out again to learn more from the Smiths.

-Fell remained interested i the trivet, and Jack
+Fell remained interested in the trivet, and Jack allowed him to inspect the strange markings on the edge.
+They had beenworn down by use, but after a little time cleaning, Fell started to understand another word.
+"This one says 'Compassion'", he said.

+Then Fell resumed his account of Mayor Ingomer.
-Then, after some strange accident which no one could explain, Ingomer instituted an inspectorate for pressure vessels, whose eyewatering fees nearly put the Smiths out of business entirely.
+How, after some strange accident which no one could explain, Ingomer instituted an inspectorate for pressure vessels, whose eyewatering fees nearly put the Smiths netirely out of business.
 Luckily, the new Guild of Boilermakers, of which Ingomer was Director, was soon in place to take on the burden of both manufacture and assurance of all such things in the City.

+But the Boilermakers did not understand metallurgy.
-... on how the Boilermakers were so proud of the prooving of their seams, but they had no care at all that the flux leeched into the Gin.
+They were proud of the prooving of their seams, yet they had no care at all that the flux leeched into the Gin.

+And that was all that Fell would say, and he went back to his work.
+So Jack dangled his legs over the dock for a bit, then went back to the cellar to sleep.

 T 2
 ---

-And up popped Krol.
-Jack was pleased to see him, and went over to the second barrel, upon which was painted 'That'.
-He opened the tap until the tundish was half to the brim and he passed it across to his friend.
+At midnight in the cellar, up popped Krol.
+Jack was pleased to see him, and went over to the second barrel, upon which was painted
+'That'.
+Jack opened the tap until the tundish was half to the brim and he passed it into the beam of moonlight which held the ghostly shape.

 S 2
 ---